The purpose-performance connection: how to build high-performing teams

 1. Shift from the absence of trust to building trust

 To build trust within your team, establish structured opportunities for open, honest one-on-one meetings where thoughts, ideas, and feelings are shared.
 As a leader, evaluate your availability, visibility, and the comfort level of your team to communicate with you.
 Encourage autonomy, independent thinking, and personal accountability.
-Foster conversations that extend beyond task-related matters by asking powerful questions like, “How can I help you be your best?” or “What’s your challenge or dilemma?”
+Have conversations that extend beyond task-related matters by asking powerful questions like ‘how can I help you be your best?’ or ‘what’s your challenge or dilemma?’.

 2. Move from fear of conflict to the confidence to resolve conflict

 Create self-awareness through learning experiences and workshops.
-Develop a ‘constructive culture’ that equips team members with strategies to manage emotions and stay grounded during stressful moments.
-Make meetings psychologically safe by allowing everyone to share expectations and opinions without immediate responses.
+Develop a constructive culture that equips team members with strategies to manage emotions and stay grounded during stressful moments.
+Make meetings psychologically safe by allowing everyone to share opinions without immediate responses.
 Honour each contribution by writing suggestions on post-it notes, and collectively decide the way forward.

 3. Transition from lack of commitment to dedication and engagement